crutcher/tapestry/docs/PolyhedralTypes/PolyhedralTypeSignatures.md

 The motivation and derivation is discussed in much more detail in the [Polyhedral Types and Index Projection](../PolyhedralTypesAndIndexProjection.md) document.

-This document describes the semantics of _Polyhedral Type Signatures_ as used in _Tapestry_.
+This document describes the semantics of the _Polyhedral Model_ as used in _Tapestry_.

 ## Introduction